 All accidents and injuries will be reported using Medical Tracker.
 Email notifications are sent to parents advising them of an accident.
 A full and detailed account needs to be recorded on Medical Tracker including any treatment given.
-The accidents are tracked by Head of Health & Safety and Compliance to ensure that accidents are not occurring in the same area.
+The accidents are tracked by the Senior Children's Manager to ensure that accidents are not occurring in the same area.
 If so, this will be addressed with the Principal and Head of Nursery.